 « Risk Management in Litigation – How to Proactively Manage and Effectively Respond to Civil Litigation Risk, » presented by Lauren Parrish and Kathryn Frelick

 « Ontario’s New Construction Act: What You Need to Know, » presented by Cara Shamess

 - June 6

-« Integration: A Lead Agency Perspective, » presented by Karima Kanani
+« Regional Integration and the Lead Agency: A Legal Perspective, » presented by Karima Kanani

 - January 17

 “Strategies for Managing Difficult Clients / Family Members,” presented by Kathryn Frelick